rosschapman/internetross/blog.md

 6) singleton pattern
 7) ambient context pattern

-This "simple" feels subjective.
-That's a lot of things to know.
-I'm reminded of Rich Hickey's 2012 Rails Conf [talk](https://www.youtube.com/watch?v=rI8tNMsozo0) where he disambiguates *simple* from *easy* which are used too casually used interchangeably.
+I'm reminded of Rich Hickey's 2012 Rails Conf [talk](https://www.youtube.com/watch?v=rI8tNMsozo0) where he disambiguates *simple* from *easy* which are often used interchangeably.
+This linguistic casuality creates confusion about how we talk about and understand software.
+Hickey recoups a specificity for each word through an etymological tracing.
 Simple is objective.
 Easy is relativistic.

-This author probably means *easy*, which Hickey relates to spacial *nearness*, as in *easy to go to or get* or near to our understanding.
+Our Javian knight probably means *easy*, which Hickey relates to a spacial relativism of *nearness*.
+As in *easy to go to or get* or near to our understanding.
 In other words *familiar*.
+(Admittedly, if he had used "easy" I would have been similarly triggered.)

-Even if the usage intent is closer to Hickey's *easy*.
-Easy for whom?
-Like, what type of reader is summoned here?
-Since the author never names his imagined reader/audience we'll never know for sure, but we can infer it's likely folks who are experts in OO and writing Java.
+But even if the usage intent is closer to Hickey's *easy*, what about this list of like seven things I need to know.
+Like, easy for whom?
+What type of reader is summoned here?
+Since the author never names his imagined reader/audience we'll never know for sure, but we can infer it's likely folks who are experts in OO and the Java lang.
 Perhaps that's the transgression that bothers me.
-This invocation of *simple* to self anoint as master, and then patronizingly restrict access to an unitiatied reader without a warning.
-There are hints of gatekeeping, like: *anybody should be able to grok this easily*.
-Of course, any problem becomes easy once you've already thought through it.
+This invocation of *simple* to self anoint as meister amongst a court of meisters, but without warning patronizingly forecloses access for an unitiatied reader.
+I think this is the gatekeeping emerging, infectiously.
+Almost too quickly to observe.

+Naturally, though our ilk seems to have a hard time admitting this post facto, any problem becomes easy once you've solved it.

-Maybe the author means the pattern is simple in implementation, which by Hickey's definition would be easy to "repurpose, substitute, move, combine, extend", less coupled ("interleaved").
-I couldn't speak to whether the 60 lines of Java code example accomplishes that.
-But even with the right tools, writing useful unit tests is anything but easy.
+The author probably means the pattern is simple in implementation, which by Hickey's definition would be easy to "repurpose, substitute, move, combine, extend", and less coupled ("interleaved").
+The 60 lines of Java code in the example seems to accomplish that?

-Let's just do away with saying things are "simple," unless you can tell us *exactly how so*.
-And certainly not weakly qualify like: "pretty simple"--you haven't control-group tested yet, have you?
-Simple is one of those words like good or bad.
-When used to describe code they are massive hand-waves over what's really going on -- ie, truth -- and tend to shelter attendant biases.
+It's probably best to avoid "simple" and "easy" in technical writing.
+Too fuzzy.
+And lets definitely not weakly qualify them like: "pretty simple."

+This reminds of when the words *good* or *bad* are used when discussing code.
+Without more objective substance, they just do a big hand-wave over facts and truths of the software's outcomes and the shared understanding of the folks in the conversation.
+What level of expertise is required, what audience are you interpolating into this discourse of nouns?

 ### A better term for unintentional technical debt
 #### Tags: technical debt